platformsh/platformsh-docs/src/configuration/app/workers.md

 That defines a single worker named `queue`, which will be a "small" container, and wil run the command `php worker.php` on startup.
 If `worker.php` ever exits it will be automatically restarted.

 Any number of workers may be defined with their own distinct name, subject to available resources on your plan.

+## Workers vs Cron

+Both worker instances and cron tasks address similar use cases: They both address out-of-band work that an application needs to do but that should not or cannot be done as part of a normal web request.
+They do so in different ways, however, and so are fit for different use cases.

+A Cron job is well suited for tasks when:

+* They need to happen on a fixed schedule, not continually.
+* The task itself is not especially long, as a running cron job will block a new deployment.
+* Or it is long, but can be easily divided into many small queued tasks.
+* A delay between when a task is registered and when it actually happens is acceptable.

+A dedicated worker instance is a better fit if:

+* Tasks should happen "now", but not block a web request.
+* Tasks are large enough that they risk blocking a deploy, even if they are subdivided.
+* The task in question is a continually running process rather than a stream of discrete units of work.

+The appropriateness of one approach over the other also varys by language; single-threaded languages would benefit more from either cron or workers than a language with native multi-threading, for instance.
+If a given task seems like it would run equally well as a worker or as a cron, cron will generally be more efficient as it does not require its own container.

 ## Commands